paavininanda/language-translation/GSoC2017-PLT-DevelopmentUpdate.md

 28. [ ] UI Improvements

+30. [ ] Approve, Disapprove User and Grant, Revoke Admin functionalities in users_controller not working.

+31. [ ] Add and Remove Role functionality in sites_controller not working.

 ## Using Devise

 1. [x] For "Sign Up Form", username, first name, last name, password fields are compulsory.
 Username field is unique for each user.
 If the username you chose has already been chosen by someone, then you are asked to enter some other username.